sourcegraph/handbook/content/ops/bizops/onboarding.md

 - We're a handbook-first company.
 Learn all about the handbook on its [handbook page](../../../handbook/usage.md).
 - Join relevant Slack channels.
 The main channels are [listed in the handbook](../../communication/team_chat.md#channels), but it's a good idea to look through all the channels in our Slack and join all that seem relevant!
 The channels that BizOps uses most heavily are #business-ops and #analytics, in addition to the channels of teams we work with.
 - Learn about how we work.
-We're in all-remote company, which means [we work asynchronously as much as possible](../../../company/remote/index.md#all-remote) and lot of decision making happens through [RFCs](../../communication/rfcs/index.md).
+We're an all-remote company, which means [we work asynchronously as much as possible](../../../company/remote/index.md#all-remote) and a lot of decision making happens through [RFCs](../../communication/rfcs/index.md).

 ### Onboarding sessions